 Tri-Valley

 The Tri Valley Area includes the communities of Chalfant, Hammil, and Benton.
 The primary thoroughfare is Highway 6.
 There are currently 460 existing dwelling units in the area.
 Trip generation rates for the Tri-Valley are based on single family detached housing.
 A one percent growth rate over five years using all occupied units would add 35 new units or using occupied units and 50 percent of unoccupied units would add 32 units.
 This would generate approximately 154 potential trips in the Tri-Valley area as shown in Table A-11.

-TABLE A-11 TRI-VALLEY TRIP GENERATION BASED ON D.U